andrea-ballatore/search-geography/README.md

 ## Contents

-`google_localness`: data from a study on the localness of search results
+`google_localness`: data from a study on the localness of search results.

 `google_trends/google_trends_comparator`: an R tool to compare 5+ search terms in Google Trends.